 On our remote 50,000-acre working cattle ranch and farm located in Wyoming, near Yellowstone National Park, troubled boys receive the individualized attention and reality counseling that they need.
 Our experienced, caring and committed staff helps teen boys improve their academics, as well as provide them with trade school education.

 If you have a loved one or a son, showing at-risk behavior, or signs of emotional distress, call us today.
 Our caring staff will answer any questions you may have about the program, and our wilderness ranch facilities.
-Call today to see if Triangle Cross Ranch is right for your son.
+Call today to see if Triangle Cross Ranch, LLC is right for your son.
 (307) 645-3322.